The Exorcist III: Release

-The Exorcist III was first released in October 1989 in the European MIFED Film Market and then opened in 1,288 theaters in the United States on August 17, 1990.
-Unlike its predecessors, it was distributed by 20th Century Fox instead of Warner Bros. (though some distribution rights would later revert to WB).
+The Exorcist III was first released in October 1989 in the European MIFED (Mercato internazionale del film e del documentario) Film Market and then opened in 1,288 theaters in the United States on August 17, 1990.
+Unlike its predecessors, it was distributed by 20th Century Fox instead of Warner Bros. (though some distribution rights would later revert to Warner).
 The film was released only a month before the Exorcist parody Repossessed, starring Linda Blair and Leslie Nielsen.
 Blair claimed that Exorcist III was rush-released ahead of Repossessed, hijacking the latter's publicity and forcing the comedy to be released a month later than was originally intended.

 Critical response

-As of April 2023, review aggregate website Rotten Tomatoes reported that 59% of critics gave the film positive write-ups based on 46 reviews, with a rating of 5.70/10.
+As of April 2026, review aggregate website Rotten Tomatoes reported that 60% of critics gave the film positive write-ups based on 47 reviews.
 The critical consensus reads: "The Exorcist III is a talky, literary sequel with some scary moments that rival anything from the original."
+Audiences surveyed by CinemaScore gave the film a grade "C" on scale of A to F.

-British film critic Mark Kermode called it "a restrained, haunting chiller which stimulates the adrenaline and intellect alike", and New York Times reviewer Vincent Canby said "The Exorcist III is a better and funnier (intentionally) movie than either of its predecessors."
+British film critic Mark Kermode called it "a restrained, haunting chiller which stimulates the adrenaline and intellect alike", and The New York Times reviewer Vincent Canby said "The Exorcist III is a better and funnier (intentionally) movie than either of its predecessors."
 Critic Brian McKay of efilmcritic.com remarked that the movie is "not quite as chilling as the first story" yet "is at least a quality sequel", being worth watching but suffering from many "uneven" aspects.
 People writer Ralph Novak began his review with, "as a movie writer-director, William Peter Blatty is like David Lynch's good twin: he is eccentric, original, funny and daring, but he also has a sense of taste, pace, and restraint - which is by way of saying that this is one of the shrewdest, wittiest, most intense and most satisfying horror movies ever made".

 Owen Gleiberman of Entertainment Weekly wrote: "If Part II sequels are generally disappointing, Part IIIs are often much, much worse.
 It can seem as if nothing is going on in them except dim murmurings about the original movie — murmurings that mostly remind you of what isn't being delivered."
 He additionally labeled The Exorcist III "an ash-gray disaster [that] has the feel of a nightmare catechism lesson, or a horror movie made by a depressed monk".
 In the British magazine Empire, film critic Kim Newman claimed that "the major fault in Exorcist III is the house-of-cards plot that is constantly collapsing."
 Kevin Thomas of the Los Angeles Times called The Exorcist III "a handsome, classy art film" that "doesn't completely work but offers much more than countless, less ambitious films".

-Audiences surveyed by CinemaScore gave the film a grade "C" on scale of A to F.